 Real honey is responsibly sourced & thoroughly tested

-Our beekeepers must uphold our high standards: we seek like-minded beekeepers who care about bees, the community, and are committed to the quality of their honey.
+Our beekeepers must uphold our high standards: we seek like-minded beekeepers who care about bees and the community, and uphold the commitment to the quality of their honey.
 Upholding this commitment is our promise.
-We continually foster strong relationships with our beekeepers and can ensure that every honey bottle we put an orange Nature Nate’s label on only has American honey in it.
+We continually foster strong relationships with our beekeepers and can ensure that every honey bottle we put an orange Nature Nate’s label on a bottle that only has North American honey in it.

 We respect, we trust and we verify: sample testing the honey that arrives from hives all across the U.S. to our farms.
 No pesticides, herbicides, corn or rice syrup make it past our testers.
 Nature Nate’s only bottles pure honey and we believe that all honey companies should adhere to proactive testing of honey supply so customers can rest assured.

 Our standards go higher: Nature Nate’s honey never includes adulteration of any kind and must have low moisture content and proper acidity.
-Our testing also checks to ensure that bees were not around commonly used pesticides or antibiotics and that beekeepers added nothing to the end product.
+Our testing also checks for commonly used pesticides or antibiotics and verifies that beekeepers added nothing to the end product.
 This makes us feel good about bringing our raw and unfiltered honey to your table.

-When we receive honey from the hive, we gently warm it to maintain natural properties.
-High temperatures kill the benefits of raw honey, including essential vitamins and enzymes.
+When we receive honey from the hive, we gently warm it to help protect it’s natural properties.
 While some companies turn to high heating processes for a quick pour and speedy production, we love the slow and low approach for the resulting taste and quality.
 With honey, patience truly is a virtue.

 Finally, crystallized honey means your honey is delicious, good to eat, and has the good stuff: pollen that remains because the honey is minimally processed.
 Crystallization is a natural process where liquid honey turns semi-solid, with an almost “granular” look.
 It is telltale sign you’re buying real honey.

-Real honey is made by bees and bottled by responsible people
+Real honey: made by bees and bottled by responsible people

 Nature Nate’s has a full-time quality assurance team and laboratory that works diligently every day to test every single batch of honey.
 We work closely with committed organizations, such as Texas A&M University, Intertek and Eurofins Laboratory – the premier honey testing centers in the U.S. to ensure external testing and sampling.